-Solvency margin without volatility adjustment is 154%.
-Increase of technical provisions reduces own funds by NOK 2.7 billion and the capital requirement increases by NOK 1.9 billion.
-Without transitional, the solvency margin excluding volatility adjustment is 150%.
+Without volatility adjustment (VA) both the technical provision and the capital requirement (SCR) increase, but the transitional rule compensates for most of the increase in technical provisions.
+The SCR increases NOK 1.2 billion and gives solvency margins without VA of 170 %.
+Without transitional, the solvency margin excluding volatility adjustment is 149 %.
 See table 25 for details.